Lauriethefish/EchoPatcher/README.md

 `echopatcher <apk path>`

-To pull the current APK from the Quest, patch it, then reinstall it: (CURRENTLY UNIMPLEMENTED)
+To pull the current APK from the Quest, patch it, then reinstall it:

 `echopatcher`